sourcegraph/about/handbook/engineering/batch-changes/direction.md

 ### What we are iterating on

-- We are iterating on [bulk actions](https://github.com/orgs/sourcegraph/projects/119?card_filter_query=label%3Abulk-action), to move it from a minimal experience to something that customer love.
+- We are iterating on [bulk actions](https://github.com/orgs/sourcegraph/projects/119?card_filter_query=label%3Abulk-action), to move it from a minimal experience to something that customers love.
 We lack bandwidth to make radical improvements, but we plan to ship a small increment.

 ### Non Batch Changes work